Dewan Hernandez: Raptors 905 (2021)

 On January 27, 2021, Hernandez was listed one of many players listed on the Raptors 905 announced roster.

 Rio Grande Valley Vipers (2021)

 On February 26, 2021, Hernandez was traded to the Rio Grande Valley Vipers in exchange for guard Jarron Cumberland.

 Hapoel Tel Aviv (2021)

 On September 19, 2021, Hernandez signed with Hapoel Tel Aviv B.C. of the Israeli Basketball Premier League.
 In seven games, he averaged 7.3 points and 4.3 rebounds per game.
 Hernandez left the team on December 8, 2021.

 Westchester Knicks (2022)

 On January 1, 2022, Hernandez was acquired by the Westchester Knicks via returning player rights.

 Vaqueros de Bayamón (2022)

 On April 11, 2022, Hernandez signed with the Vaqueros de Bayamón of the BSN.

+Promitheas Patras (2024–2025)

+On October 7, 2024, Hernandez returned to active status by signing with Greek club Promitheas.

 Personal life

 Dewan is of Trinidadian and Honduran descent.
 He is the cousin of NFL running back Duke Johnson.